 Transport can be a very stressful time for animals.
 Laws about the transport of animals are made and enforced by the federal government.
 These laws do not account for what we know about animal suffering during transport.
 With over 800 million animals transported each year, the investigation into cases of animal suffering is inadequate.

 The transport laws were originally written in 1977.
-An amendment to the legislation was released in February, 2019, which will come into force February, 2020.
+An amendment to the legislation was released in February, 2019, which came into force February, 2020.

 Some positive improvements to the legislation, based on the BC SPCA’s submission

 - Animals that are high risk and need special care, such as those that are pregnant, injured or ill, are more clearly identified and better protected.

 - There is a decrease in the length of time transported without food, water and rest for commonly farmed animal species such as cows, pigs and chickens.

 - New guidelines for unacceptable handling methods have been outlined, including prohibitions on beating or kicking animals, or holding them by the wings or horns.

 - There is a definition for overcrowding, which includes ensuring that animals are transported in their preferred position.